 There are certain thing you have to arrange before you leave and upon arrival.

 Start looking for accommodation as soon as possible.
 Utrecht is the most popular university town in the Netherlands, so the demand for student housing is very high.
 Read all you need to know about finding accommodation.

 Check out what Levi, a Geosciences exchange student from Canada, has to say about his housing search.
 He also explains why Dutch students should live with an international student.

 You might need a residence permit to remain in the Netherlands.
 Utrecht University has to apply for a residence permit for you, but you will have to provide the university with the necessary information.

 Official and financial matters

 You’ll find everything you need to know about the official and financial preparations you have to make in practical matters.
+Such as opening a Dutch Bank Account.
 If you’re planning to work while you’re in Utrecht, there are also thing to take into consideration.

 Cost of living

 You can count on spending € 800 to € 1,000 per month to live in Utrecht.
 For details, take a look at cost of living.

 There are some important things you need to know about health and safety (including insurance) in the Netherlands.